nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ### Toggle settings

 Studio add-on comes with some toggle settings that affect the operation of the app module.
-These include status announcements (Control+NVDA+1), library scan announcement (Alt+NVDA+R) and braille timer (Control+Shift+X).
+These include library scan announcement (Alt+NVDA+R) and braille timer (Control+Shift+X).
 For each setting script, NVDA will first check the current value, change the value and announce the new value.

-Now you know how the alarm dialogs function, what happenn when you toggle some settings and went through a behind the scenes tour of various time announcement commands.
-There are other things we need to talk about, and we'll continue our discussion of the Studio app module with how alarms come into play and how status changes are announced.

 ## Event handling: announcing status changes, activating alarms and more